April 2020 - this page is in the process of getting updated. Some sections and tools are yet to be added and other ones are still missing details.

 While Google is the most popular search engine, it is not the only one.
 There is no “best” search engine as it depends on what you are looking for.
 Every search engine has it’s own database of web pages (called an index), method of ranking pages (algorithm), and various features, and it is worth trying others out.

 By default, Google includes results that do not exactly match your search terms.
 The “Google — verbatim” tool finds more exact matches.

 Bing (by Microsoft) is the second most popular search engine.
 Yandex is very good as well, and is the most popular in Russia.

 Qwant’s results come partly from Bing, but it does have it’s own index.
 Qwant is popular in France, where Exalead is also based.

 Amazingly, Gigablast is run by a single person, and Mojeek is run by a very small team in the UK.

 iseek.ai is a small search engine which allows you to narrow down your results by several attributes including topic groupings (similar to Yippy).

-eTools.ch is arguably the only real meta search engine included here.
+- eTools.ch is the only meta search engine included above.
 Meta search engines combine results from multiple other search engines, and were more common before Google dominated the industry.

 Many search engines now claim to make privacy a central feature.
 These search engines may also offer less personalization, which is when they use what they know about you to affect the ranking of results.
 These privacy-focused search engines includes Qwant, Mojeek, DuckDuckGo, eTools.ch, Startpage, Peekier, Swisscows, and Yippy.
 If privacy concerns you, read the policies of each search engine or read the reviews by Restore Privacy.